-Fredricka K. Reisman, PhD is founder of Drexel’s School of Education and professor in the School of Education (SOE).
+Fredricka K. Reisman, PhD is founder of Drexel’s School of Education and Professor Emerita in the School of Education (SOE).
 Additionally, Dr. Reisman served as Assistant Provost for Assessment and Evaluation, Interim Associate Dean for Research of the Goodwin College, is Director of the Drexel/Torrance Center for Creativity and Innovation, and Creator of the SOE Creativity and Innovation programs.

 She received her PhD in Mathematics Education from Syracuse University.
 Prior to coming to Philadelphia, served as Professor and Chair of the Division of Elementary Education at the University of Georgia and as an elementary, middle school, high school mathematics teacher in New York State, and mathematics education instructor at Syracuse University.
 She has an impressive record of external funding bringing her funding to more than $13,000,000 since 2002.